ponnhide/pyCircos/README.md

   - **linestyle**: *str* (default: "solid")
     Line style.
 Possible line styles can be reffered from https://matplotlib.org/stable/gallery/lines_bars_and_markers/linestyles.html
   - **linecolor**: *str or tuple* representing color code (default: None)
     Color of the line plot.
 If *linecolor* value is not given, the color will be set according to the default color set of matplotlib.
-To specify the opasity for a line color, please use  (*r, g, b*, *a*) format.
+To specify the opasity for a line color, please use  (*r, g, b*, *a*) or #_XXXXXXXX_ format.
   - **linewidth**: *float* (default: 1)
     Line width.